mfem/web/src/tutorial/examples.md

 <img class="floatright" src="../../img/examples/ex25.gif", width="200"/>

-- <strong>Example 25</strong> illustrates the use of a [Perfectly Matched Layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer)
+- <strong>Example 25</strong> illustrates the use of a [Perfectly Matched Layer](https://en.wikipedia.org/wiki/Perfectly_matched_layer)
-    for the simulation of time-harmonic electromagnetic waves propagating in unbounded domains.
+    (PML) for the simulation of time-harmonic electromagnetic waves propagating in unbounded domains.
 The implementation involves the introduction of an artificial absorbing layer that minimizes undesired reflections.
-Inside this layer a complex coordinate stretching map is used which forces the wave modes to decay exponentially.
+Inside this layer a complex coordinate stretching map forces the wave modes to decay exponentially.

     The example solves the indefinite Maxwell equations
     $$ \nabla \times (a \nabla \times E) - \omega^2 b E = f $$ where $a = \mu^{-1} |J|^{-1} J^T J$,